andywer/webpack-blocks/README.md

 - [postcss](./lib/postcss.js)
 - [webpack](./lib/webpack.js) *(Webpack base config)*

 You can find usage documentation in these files.
+Feel free to write and publish your own webpack blocks!

 ## Feedback?